George Jacobs, Sr, was a farmer who was accused of witchcraft during the Salem Witch Trials of 1692.

 George Jacobs., Sr’s, walking canes are now housed as a part of a collection of Salem Witch Trials artifacts at the Essex Institute in Salem but they are on display to the public.

-George Jacobs, Sr’s, memorial marker is located at the Salem Witch Trials Memorial in Salem, Mass.
+George Jacobs, Sr, has a memorial marker at the Salem Witch Trials Memorial and at the Proctor’s Ledge Memorial in Salem, Mass.

 George Jacobs Historical Sites: